 You need to be aware of the differences between classic and modern of all these components.
 There are still some feature gaps between the experiences.
 These are relevant towards any customization you might be using or 3rd party apps you acquired, and something we’ll discuss in detail in follow-up articles.

 Review your Adoption Playbook & Materials

 You have an adoption playbook and materials?
 Awesome!
 Now it’s time to get to work because the Modern Experience contains new features and design, so you’ll need to integrate those changes to your materials.
-The Modern Experience is also part of the Office 365 update cycle, meaning monthly updates, which should be incorporated in your playbook.
+The Modern Experience is also part of the Microsoft 365 update cycle, meaning monthly updates, which should be incorporated in your playbook.
 More about this topic in a future article.

 Review your Governance Strategy & Plan

 You don’t have a governance strategy and plan?
 Finish reading this article and start immediately!
 Governance is aimed at maintaining the quality of your Modern Workplace and the introduction of Modern SharePoint Experiences will come with some challenges.

 For example: A new permission model was introduced for Team & Communication Sites, and the Team Site is connected to an Microsoft 365 Group.
 These two types of sites change the demand that we review and adapt our current governance strategy.
 Another important change impacting governance is the integration of Flow and PowerApps with SharePoint Lists & libraries.
 Without any control, end-users can create business workflows and mobile apps.
 We will be discussing more in future articles.

 I always wonder—how long are we going to keep talking about the Modern SharePoint Experience?
 It was introduced in May 2016!
 That’s over two years ago.
 Eventually, we’ll have to stop calling it Modern and just call it what it is: the SharePoint Experience.